| 1993 |

 | 1996 |

-RN-tre binds specifically and with high affinity (Kd 10^-8–10^-7 M) to the SH3 domain of Eps8 in vitro and associates stably with Eps8 in vivo. |
+RN-tre binds specifically and with high affinity (Kd ~10^-8–10^-7 M) to the SH3 domain of Eps8 in vitro and stably associates with Eps8 in vivo. |

-In vitro SH3 domain binding assay, co-immunoprecipitation |
+In vitro SH3 domain binding assay with Kd measurement, co-immunoprecipitation |

 Oncogene |